wchliao/RL_overview_note/README.md

 To understand more about the details of reinforcement learning, please scrutinize the paper.

+P.S.

-Note that the version of the paper this note takes on may not be the latest.
+1. The version of the paper this note takes on may not be the latest.
    To access the latest version of paper, please refer to [here](https://arxiv.org/pdf/1701.07274.pdf).
+1. Some important concepts that are not covered by the paper may also be included in this note.
+   The materials are also listed in Reference.